w3f/General-Grants-Program/grants/milestone-deliverables-guidelines.md

 # Milestone Deliverables Guidelines

 These are the guidelines to be followed for milestones submitted for evaluation.
-Please submit your milestones by email to grants@web3.foundation.
+Please submit your milestones by email to grants@web3.foundation for **General Grants program** and via PR to the [Grant Milestone Delivery repo](https://github.com/w3f/Grant-Milestone-Delivery) for the **Open Grants Program**.

 The submission should contain the following information:
  * **Name of the grant project**